Truth and Honesty

 We also have the ability to sink to very low and unenlightened levels of behavior and ethical compliance when those standards and enforcement mechanisms are not in play.

-As a nation, we need to have all of our laws about bullying, property theft, and sex related abuse in place — and we would be very well served if we also returned to an ethical expectation of basic honesty in what we say and do that offsets our instinctive tendency to lie to people we perceive to be Them.
+As a nation, we need to have all of our laws about bullying, property theft, and sex related abuse in place — and at this moment of our history we would be very well served if we also returned to an ethical expectation of basic honesty in what we say and do that offsets our instinctive tendency to lie to people we perceive to be Them.

 We can rise to those ethical standards and expectations by understanding what we have just done, and by agreeing as a people and a nation that we have decided to return to an expectation of honesty.

-We need our Truther movement to be real, and we need to be willing to act and communicate those values.
+We need our Truth Teller movement to be real, and we need to be willing to act and communicate those values.

-We need to demand that our news media tell the truth and then respond when that doesn’t happen — and we need to hold our own side accountable to honesty and ethics for that to happen.
+We need to insist that our news media tell the truth and then we each need to respond to the media in various direct and indirect ways when that doesn’t happen — because we each need to hold our own side accountable to honesty and ethics for that to happen as well as insisting that the other side not say things that are not true.

 We each need to use, watch, read, and select honest and ethical media, and we need to object and become outraged when our own media does us wrong.
 We need to clean our own house, and we need to expect our media to follow along with those expectations.